-Bring your own device (BYOD) is becoming more common in schools.
-That means that kids are using devices at school and at home, so it’s important that we teach them good habits.
-If you’re thinking about giving your child a device or introducing them in the classroom, now’s the time to get clued up on how to help kids protect themselves and their personal information online.
+Bring your own device (BYOD) is becoming more common in schools which means kids are using devices at school and at home.
+It’s important to teach them good habits from the beginning so if you’re thinking about giving your child a device or introducing them in the classroom, now’s the time to check out our BYOD advice.

-Netsafe and CERT NZ have teamed up to give parents and teachers some top online safety tips.
-Check out the tips and find links to more online safety advice below.
+Netsafe and CERT NZ have teamed up to give parents and teachers our top tips for purchasing and using BYOD.

 When buying, and before your kids begin using their device: